abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Amaro • December 2008

-Even though the snow falls nearly every year, I’m always struck by the same impression: How much it changes the perception of world I live in.
+Even though the snow falls nearly every year, I’m always struck by the same impression: how much it changes the perception of the world I live in.
 Water arriving in a particular form, turning all the horizontal and semi-horizontal surfaces white, the sound and the shape, everything highlighted in a strange, unusual way, all the color washed out.
 It’s a very good teaching, isn’t it?